DrUzair/NLP/res/others.md

 *despite* or *due to* are related to *The trip* but for a model (i.e. RNN) it is hard to produce probability of such a distant dependency.

+Technically,

-Technically, The effect of deeper (later) layers on change in the weights of shallower (earlier) layers is negligible or ***vanishing*
+The effect of deeper (later) layers on change in the weights of shallower (earlier) layers is negligible or **vanishing**

+The derivative decreases exponentially as function of the number of layer.

+### Exploding Gradients
+The derivative increases exponentially as function of the number of layer.